jpfleischer/chocolatechip/src/chocolatechip/conflict/README.md

+> [!IMPORTANT]
+> Conflict unique IDs are prefixed with 1
+> if the unique IDs are coming from a composite camera ID.
+> This is accounted for in the programs but be careful to
+> remember this when writing new code.

 weeklyp2vtype.py takes the number of days from times_config and divides by 7 to get the number of weeks.  it also creates plots such as: